-To reduce crime and ensure members of the campus community are as safe as possible, the Sinclair Police Department employs 23 full-time and 1 part-time sworn professional police officers.
-All full-time officers have attended over 450 hours of training through the Ohio Peace Officer Training Academy and are certified as police officers by the State of Ohio.
-All officers undergo continuing specialized training in firearms, first aid, CPR, defensive tactics, legal updates, and other law enforcement subjects to maintain their skills.
+To reduce crime and ensure members of the campus community are as safe and secure as possible, Sinclair Police employs 22 full-time and two part-time sworn professional police officers under Ohio Revised Code (ORC) 3345.21.
+All sworn officers have attended over 720 hours of training through the Ohio Peace Officer Training Academy and are certified as police officers by the State of Ohio.
+In addition, the officers undergo continuing specialized training in firearms, first aid, CPR & AED, use of force, legal updates, and other law enforcement related subjects to maintain their skills. >/p>

-The department also employs three full-time and seven part-time dispatchers and over 60 part-time Security Information Officers, two student officers and one clerical staff person.
-The members of these units do not have statutory arrest powers, but work to assist with security matters.
-The department utilizes motorized patrol, bike patrol, and foot patrol of campus buildings, grounds, and parking garages and lots 24-hours a day, seven days a week, including holidays when the campus is closed.
+In addition, there are three full-time and five part-time dispatchers, over 65 part-time Safety Information Officers, three student officers, one clerical staff person who serves in supporting roles, one administrative assistant to the Chief and one safety coordinator.
+The members of these units do not have statutory arrest powers, but work to assist police with safety matters.
+The department has motorized patrol, bike patrol, and foot patrol of campus buildings, grounds, and parking garages and lots.

 The Sinclair Student Activities Office is responsible for student disciplinary proceedings.
 Sinclair Police and the Student Activities Office work collaboratively to resolve incidents of student misconduct that affect College policies and procedures.

 Sinclair Community College maintains an open campus environment and encourages the community to participate in activities that are open to the public.
-However, the College reserves the right to restrict unauthorized persons from its grounds when appropriate.Communications
+However, the College reserves the right to restrict unauthorized persons from its grounds when appropriate.Emergency Notifications

 The Sinclair Police Coummunications Center serves as a vital link between the college community and the department in matters relating to public safety and emergency assistance.
 The Communications Center is staffed 24 hours a day, seven days a week and is responsible for answering calls for police, fire and emergency medical assistance, maintenance and escort services, monitoring fire, intrusion, emergency and maintenance alarms, dispatching and coordinating police, fire and EMS units in emergency and non-emergency situations.